pgorod/pgorod.github.io/_posts/2017-06-06-How-Emails-Stored.md

 ## Example Query

-Here is a sampe query to extract a list of `Users` with their Email addresses:
+Here is a sample query to extract a list of `Users` with their Email addresses:

 {% highlight sql %}
 SELECT users.user_name,